facebook

 Day 1: Épernay

-Boarding at 2 p.m. in Épernay.
-After a welcome from the captain, crew, and your guide, you'll have time to try out your Electric-Assist Bike.
+Boarding at 2:00 p.m. in Épernay.
+After a welcome by the captain, crew, and guide, you'll have time to try out your electric bike.

-After dinner, enjoy a guided walking tour through Épernay, the main wine center of the Champagne region. Épernay is home to many neo-Renaissance or classical-style mansions dating back to the 19th century, especially along the beautiful Avenue de Champagne, where many prestigious Champagne houses are located.
+After dinner, a guided walking tour will allow you to discover Épernay, the main wine-growing center of the Champagne region. Épernay is home to numerous neo-Renaissance and classical-style mansions dating from the 19th century, particularly along the magnificent Avenue de Champagne, home to several prestigious Champagne houses.

 Day 2: Loop around Épernay (19 or 26 km)

-Your first bike ride takes you along the peaceful canal parallel to the Marne River, passing through Ay and Mareuil-sur-Ay.
-The return route passes through Dizy and leads you to Hautvillers.
-After some challenging climbs (the perfect time to test your legs or your bike’s electric assistance!) amidst the vineyards, you’ll reach this charming winemaking village on the southern slopes of the Montagne de Reims.
+The first bike ride takes you along the peaceful canal parallel to the Marne River to Ay and Mareuil-sur-Ay, returning via Dizy to visit Hautvillers.
+After a few demanding climbs (this is the perfect time to test your calves and/or your bike's electric assistance!) amidst the vineyards, you'll reach this picturesque Champagne winegrowing village on the southern slopes of the Montagne de Reims.

-The visit to the chapel where Dom Pérignon (1638–1715) is buried is a highlight.
-As the cellar master of a Benedictine abbey, Dom Pérignon pioneered several winemaking techniques.
-He was the first to blend grapes to improve the local wines, creating high-quality wines, and also introduced the second fermentation process, a key aspect of Champagne production.
+A highlight is the visit to the chapel where the tomb of the monk Dom Pérignon (1638-1715) is located.
+Responsible for the cellars of a Benedictine abbey, Dom Pérignon pioneered several winemaking techniques.
+He was the first to blend grapes in a way that improved regional wines to produce high-quality wines.
+Double fermentation, a characteristic of Champagne production, was also introduced by Dom Pérignon.

-Return by bike to Épernay.
-After lunch, take a tour of the town center.
-Along with Reims, Épernay is a major wine hub in the Champagne region, where three major wine areas meet: Montagne de Reims, Côte des Blancs, and the Marne Valley.
-Enjoy a Champagne tasting and a guided tour at one of the major Champagne houses.
+Cycle back to Épernay.
+After lunch, you'll visit the center of Épernay.
+Along with Reims, Épernay is the main winemaking center of the Champagne region, where three major wine-growing regions meet: the Montagne de Reims, the Côte des Blancs, and the Vallée de la Marne.
+Enjoy a champagne tasting and a guided tour of one of the major Champagne houses.

 Day 3: From Épernay to Dormans and Château-Thierry (35 or 50 km)

-Say farewell to the Champagne region as you ride along the Marne to Dormans.
-This quiet village has a castle and a chapel commemorating the Battle of the Marne.
-During World War I, this area saw intense battles.
+Say goodbye to the Champagne region, which you leave behind by following the Marne River to Dormans.
+This quiet village boasts a castle and a chapel commemorating the Battle of the Marne.
+During the First World War, this region was the scene of intense battles.

-The shorter route ends in Dormans, where you can rejoin the boat.
+The short route ends in Dormans, where you can board the boat.
 The longer option ends at the Mont St-Pierre lock.
-Today’s destination is Château-Thierry, named after its medieval castle.
-The town was the site of battles in:
+Today's destination is Château-Thierry, named after the medieval castle.
+The town has also been the scene of battles:

-• 1814 during the Napoleonic Wars between France and Prussia
+• In 1814, during the Napoleonic Wars between France and Prussia

-Château-Thierry is also known as the birthplace of the famous fable writer, Jean de la Fontaine.
+Château-Thierry is also known as the birthplace of the world-renowned writer of fables, Jean de la Fontaine.

 Day 4: From Château-Thierry to La Ferté-sous-Jouarre (40 or 44 km)

 The first part of the bike ride takes you along the Marne River.
-After a few kilometers, you’ll enter a small side valley, following country roads through small villages and hamlets.
-On the way, visit the large American World War I cemetery and memorial near Belleau.
+After a few kilometers, you'll enter a small side valley and follow country roads through small villages and hamlets.
+Along the way, you can visit the large American World War I cemetery and monument near Belleau.

-Follow the small Clignon River, gradually climbing until you reach the plateau overlooking the northern part of the Marne Valley.
-The valleys are mostly forested, while the plateau is dominated by agriculture.
-Start your descent into La Ferté-sous-Jouarre, where you’ll spend the night aboard the barge.
+Follow the small Clignon River and continue climbing until you reach the plateau overlooking the northern part of the Marne Valley.
+The valleys are mainly covered with forests, while on the plateau, agriculture predominates.
+Begin your descent to reach La Ferté-sous-Jouarre in the Marne Valley, where you'll join the barge for the night.

 Day 5: From La Ferté-sous-Jouarre to Meaux (30 or 52 km)

-Begin your day cycling through hills, forests, small villages, and along the banks of the Marne.
-After a few kilometers (uphill!), enjoy a presentation and tasting of the famous Brie de Meaux and Brie Noir cheeses at the Ganot Fromagerie, a family-run business.
+Begin this day by cycling through hills, forests, small villages, and along the banks of the Marne River.
+After a few kilometers (uphill!), enjoy a beautiful presentation and tasting of the famous Brie de Meaux and Brie Noir cheeses at the family-run Fromagerie Ganot.

-Then, get back on your bikes and choose between a shorter or longer ride:
+You'll then get back on your bikes and choose a longer or shorter route:

-• The shorter option takes you through the hills and slopes of the Marne Valley, on the river’s southern bank, passing through forests and small villages.
+• The shorter option will take you through the hills and slopes of the Marne Valley, along the south bank of the river, through forests and small villages.

-• The longer option follows a series of large bends in the river towards Lizy-sur-Ourcq and Trilport.
+• The longer option follows some of the river's sweeping curves to Lizy-sur-Ourcq and Trilport.

 Day 6: From Meaux to Lagny-sur-Marne (24 or 45 km)

-The highlight of this final cycling day is the Château de Champs-sur-Marne.
-This château exemplifies the pleasure residences built in the countryside in the 18th century, giving rise to a new lifestyle.
-It is one of the most beautifully furnished châteaux in the Ile-de-France region.
-Enjoy your last ride through the Marne Valley before returning to the barge in Paris.
+The highlight of this last day of cycling is the Château de Champs-sur-Marne.
+This château is characteristic of the country residences built in the 18th century, giving rise to a new lifestyle.
+It is one of the most magnificently furnished châteaux in the Île-de-France region.
+Enjoy the Marne Valley one last time and return to the barge in Paris.

 Day 8: Paris